DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 After that you set the time for the epoch.
 This is pre-defined in the variable epoch_time and baseline_time  at the start.
 After that we use the pop_artmwppth function to flag all the epochs that are too noisy.
 We save this info, after which we delete them.
-**bug**
+**bug when using EEGlab V2019_1**
-For now you need to create at least 2 bins, or ERPlab breaks when you want to average the ERPs.
+You need to create at least 2 bins, or ERPlab breaks when you want to average the ERPs.
 When plotting you can always choose not to use one of the two bins.
-Later on in the F_individual_trials_export script you can choose to only include the bin you want to (or multiple if that is what you want)
+Later on in the F_individual_trials_export script you can choose to only include the bin you want to (or multiple if that is what you want).
-**bug**
+This is not the case if you use EEGlab V2021.1
+**bug when using EEGlab V2019_1**
 Lastly we create the ERPs and save the data as a final .set file.
 You will also have a file at the end with each participant's ID number and the percentage of data that got deleted.